-Overlooking Cardiff Bay and the Bristol Channel, the National Assembly for Wales building embraces the desire for open and transparent government.
+Overlooking Cardiff Bay and the Bristol Channel, the Senedd embraces the desire for open and transparent government.
 Arup provided structural, civil, transportation, facade, geotechnical, wind and lift consultancy to this unique project.

-The assembly building was designed to be an open and inviting public space, as well as providing accommodation and secure private areas for members of the new assembly, or Sennedd.
-Two of its three levels are open to the public, with a café and galleries overlooking three committee rooms and the concentric debating chamber of the 60 Assembly Members.
+The Senedd was designed to be an open and inviting public space, as well as providing accommodation and secure private areas for Members of the Senedd.
+Two of its three levels are open to the public, with a café and galleries overlooking three committee rooms and the concentric debating chamber of the 60 Members of the Senedd.

 Designing the undulating roof

 The horizontal planes of the building design define and embody the concepts behind the Senedd.
 The slate plinth anchors and engages the public realm and waterfront, inviting and drawing people in.
 Over this, the undulating roof plane frames and articulates the extent of the building.
 It also folds and turns in on itself, holding in tension the funnel-like form that marks the building's centrepiece, the debating chamber.